xhesjana1/Jessy-s-Journeys/README.md

 I chose to include it in the travel section because it complements the holiday atmosphere.
 The audio automatically stops after about 30 -35 seconds, allowing users to scroll freely if they prefer not to listen.

 I tested the audio in Google Chrome, and it played perfectly.
-I also shared the link with my boyfriend, and it worked correctly on his phone samsung phone.
+I also shared the link with my boyfriend, and it worked correctly on his phone Samsung phone.

-* Please note that I asked ChatGPT how to hide the audio while ensuring it autoplayed in a loop, and it provided the necessary code, for the Audio.
+* Please note that I asked ChatGPT how to hide the audio while ensuring it auto played in a loop, and it provided the necessary code, for the Audio.

 ## Technologies used: